oddlittleturtle/RadioVault81/README.md

 # NOTES
 - I do not support the removal of mods in the middle of a playthrough.
 Have a listen to the composer's YouTube to see if you like the music before downloading.
 If it isn't for you, give a pass to this mod.
 If you check out the mod anyway, start a new character if you decide you do not want it after installing or go back to a previous save where the mod was never installed.

 - MP3 tracks were converted to raw WAV using FFMPEG.
-They were then compressed to high-quality, game-ready xwm tracks by archiving the file.
+They were then compressed to high-quality, game-ready xwm tracks when I archived them for upload to the Bethesda site.

 - Vault 81 Radio is buildable in workshops after completing "Hole in the Wall."